splunk/splunk-operator/README.md

 that manage custom resources by watching for Kubernetes events.
 The `enterprise`  controllers are implemented using common code provided by the `controllers` package.
 The `enterprise` controllers also use the REST API client provided in the `pkg/splunk/client` package.
-The types provided by `pkg/apis/` and common code in the `pkg/splunk/common/` package are used universally.
+The types provided by `apis/` and common code in the `pkg/splunk/common/` package are used universally.
 Note that the source code for `main()` is generated from a template provided by the Operator SDK.

 In addition to the source code, this repository includes:

-* `build`: Build scripts, templates, etc. used to build the container image
+* `tools`: Build scripts, templates, etc. used to build the container image
-* `deploy`: Kubernetes YAML templates used to install the Splunk Operator
+* `config`: Kubernetes YAML templates used to install the Splunk Operator
 * `docs`: Getting Started Guide and other documentation in Markdown format
-* `int-test`: Integration test framework built using Ginko.
+* `test`: Integration test framework built using Ginko.
 See [docs](test/README.md) for more info.

 ## Building the operator